holaplex/indexer/README.md

 - [X] Metaplex Auctions and bids
 - [X] Metaplex NFT for Auctions
 - [ ] Metaplex Auction houses
 - [ ] Metaplex NFTs by creator

 ## Getting started

+### Diesel

-To set up a development environment, you will need rustup, Cargo, Docker, `docker-compose`, and the Diesel CLI.
+To set up a development environment, you will need `rustup`, Cargo, Docker, `docker-compose`, and the Diesel CLI.
 Specifically, you will need `diesel_cli` installed with the `postgres` feature, which can be done like so:

-Installing diesel will require `libpq` to be on your system (`brew install libpq` on mac).
-Also `brew install postgresql` if you don't already have it.

-Then:

 ```sh
 $ cargo install diesel_cli --no-default-features --features postgres
 ```

+Installing diesel will require `libpq` to be on your system (`brew install postgresql` on Mac).

+### Migrating

-Once you have the required dependencies, you can get get developing by running the datastore for the indexer within a container in the background.
-After the Postgres DB is running start whichever serves you are looking to develop on:
+Once you have the required dependencies, you can get started by running the following script to initialize and migrate a containerized Postgres database in the background:

 ```sh
 $ ./start-developing.sh